-Many of you will be making stock with leftover turkey, duck, or maybe even goose in the coming days as you celebrate the holidays.
+Many of you will be making bone broth with leftover turkey, duck, or maybe even goose in the coming days as you celebrate the holidays.

 At our home, we will be roasting 2 ducks for Christmas dinner and I am more than a little excited about the incredibly flavorful gallon or so of duck stock I’m going to get from these two birds.